‘Torso Killer’ pleads guilty in 1974 cold-case murders

 NEWARK, N.J.
 (AP) — A New Jersey serial killer known as the “Torso Killer” admitted he kidnapped and raped two teenage girls and murdered them in a hotel room a few days later, closing the mystery of the cold-case deaths from 1974.

-Richard Cottingham’s pleaded guilty Tuesday to killing 17-year-old Mary Ann Pryor and 16-year-old Lorraine Marie Kelly in August 1974.
+Richard Cottingham pleaded guilty Tuesday to killing 17-year-old Mary Ann Pryor and 16-year-old Lorraine Marie Kelly in August 1974.

 The two had left their North Bergen homes on Aug.
 9, 1974, for a trip 13 miles (20.92 kilometers) north to a Paramus mall.
-They had planned to take a bus there to buy bathing suits for a trip to the Jersey Shore.
+They had planned to take a bus there to buy bathing suits for a trip to the Jersey Shore but witnesses at the time told police the girls were hitchhiking and had gotten into a man’s car.

-The 74-year-old appeared in prison garb at a court appearance Tuesday with his attorney and Bergen County prosecutors in their office.
+The 74-year-old appeared in prison garb at a court appearance Tuesday.
+He sat in a wheelchair at a table with his attorneys, a Bergen County prosecutor and a detective in their office.

 On Tuesday, Cottingham admitted he kidnapped them, brought them to a motel room and tied them up and raped them.
 He said he killed them by drowning them in the motel room’s bathtub.